Looking for English information?

 We are in the process of seeking to have our theological course accredited by the Spanish Government following in the path of the Protestant Seminaries in Spain, which had their university degrees recognized by the government beginning in 2006.
-Our goal is to have our course accredited in 2016.

 This is in accordance with article 10.5 that states the following:

 “The churches belonging to the Federation of Evangelical Religious Entities of Spain may organize religious teaching courses at public universities, using the premises and resources they dispose of to this end, with the agreement of the academic authorities”.

 “The contents of Evangelical religious education and the corresponding textbooks shall be set by the respective communities, with the agreement of the Federation of Evangelical Religious Entities of Spain”.

 The FEREDE has developed a curriculum for Kindergarten, Primary, Secondary and Pre-university level (last two years of high school education).The contents have been approved by all the evangelical denominations of the Federation and the last update of the curriculums has been published by the Ministry of Education of Spain in 2015.

 The curriculums follow the following table of contents:

 The world God created

 Relationship with God